Tristan O’Connor – Justice Services Manager

 What do you do at Karralika?

-I manage the Justice Services programs within Karralika, with several programs falling under that banner.
+I manage the Community Services programs in the ACT and region at Karralika, with several programs falling under that banner.

 What do you like about working at Karralika?